-For restore from backups of Microsoft SQL Server VMs, Veeam Mount Service – a component that is responsible for mount operations – creates an additional mount point on the original VM, and, if necessary, on the staging Microsoft SQL Server.
-As said, mount to the staging server is used when you perform restore to a specific transaction, or if Veeam Backup & Replication does not have information about databases (for example, if you initiate restore from storage snapshots).
+To be able to restore Microsoft SQL Server VMs backup data, Veeam Mount Service – a component that is responsible for mount operations – creates an additional mount point on the original virtual machine, and, if necessary, on the staging Microsoft SQL Server.

-To create a mount point on Microsoft Windows machines, Veeam uses the iSCSI protocol.
-The remote machine (original VM) or staging server acts as an iSCSI initiator.
-The mount server associated with the backup repository acts as an iSCSI target.
-The iSCSI mount point is non-persistent – it is created only for duration of the restore process.
+To create a mount point on Microsoft Windows machines, Veeam uses iSCSI protocol.
+The original virtual machine or the staging server acts as an iSCSI initiator.
+The mount server that is associated with the backup repository acts as an iSCSI target.
+The iSCSI mount point is non-persistent and exists during the recovery process only.